gwsystems/aWsm/README.md

 	We've implemented *seven* different mechanisms for this!
 - *Portability.*
 	Both the compiler and runtime are mostly platform-independent code, and porting to a new platform only really requires additional work if you need to tweak stack sizes (microcontrollers), or use architectural features (e.g., MPX, segmentation, etc...).
+- *Composability.*
+	The final output of aWsm is simple `*.o` elf objects that can be linked into larger systems.
+	This enables the trivial composition of sandboxes together, and sandboxes into larger programs.

-We believe that aWsm is one of the best options for ahead-of-time compilation for outside of the browser.
+We believe that aWsm is one of the best options for ahead-of-time compilation for Wasm execution outside of the browser.

 # Performance